Digital Food & Health Nutrition for Evidence-Based Product and Strategy Teams

 Food is increasingly being recognised as part of prevention and care delivery, opening new opportunities for cross-sector collaboration.

-Where Digital Food Health is creating value
+Where Digital Food Health is already creating value in innovation

 Blood sugar control